 The aim of the religious education (RE) syllabus is to help pupils gain an understanding of the beliefs and traditions of individuals and communities.
 During RE lessons, children learn about the principal religions represented in Britain today.
 Basing our studies on Christianity, children are helped to relate Christian beliefs and practices to those of other religions, particularly through the study of appropriate festivals and celebrations.
 In this way, pupils are encouraged to understand and respect the religious, spiritual and moral values of others, while developing their own.
 We are very interested in and supportive of other world faiths, and we encourage questions, discussions and shared opinions in an open and honest environment of which we are very proud.
 We regard our school values and the context in which our pupils learn as vitally important, and in doing so we ensure that religious studies are accessible to all pupils.

 We want our girls to become healthy, independent and responsible members of society, and we encourage them to play a positive role in contributing to the life of the school and the wider community.
 Our personal, social and health education (PSHE) and citizenship curriculum enables the girls to develop key social and emotional skills.
 It also allows them to experience the process of democracy and the empowerment of the ‘pupil voice’ in school through membership and contribution to the School Council.
 We encourage girls to take part in a range of practical activities that promote active citizenship.
 These activities include charity fund-raising, ‘walk to school’ weeks, peer mentoring (friendship buddies), school assemblies and anti-bullying week.
-We offer children the opportunity to hear visiting speakers.
-The police, fire service and other officials visit during the school year to meet the children and lead assemblies.
+Our pupils benefit from numerous visits from a range of officials, including the police and fire services, who meet the girls and lead assemblies.

 Teams compete in a variety of local leagues and tournaments throughout the year.
 Girls are selected to represent the school in netball, cross country, lacrosse, rounders and cricket leagues.
 We have an enviable record of success in matches and tournaments.

-Design and technology is very much a ‘hands on’ subject.
+Design Technology is very much a ‘hands on’ subject.
 Pupils learn and apply their knowledge and understanding in an exciting and stimulating programme of practical activities.
 They are encouraged to use written and verbal methods to plan, evaluate and communicate their ideas and designs.
 Pupils enjoy acquiring and refining the practical skills associated with making – measuring, marking out, cutting and shaping, joining and combining, finishing and resolving.
 Pupils also apply art skills by investigating texture and colour and recording visual information.
-Design and technology work is also displayed throughout the school, where it generates a lot of interest.
+Pupil’s work is displayed throughout the school where it generates a lot of interest.